Luoky76/P4-exercise/p4runtime/README.md

 A P4 program defines a packet-processing pipeline, but the rules within each table are inserted by the control plane.
-In this case, `mycontroller.py` implements our control plane, instead of installing static table entries like we have in the previous exercises.
+In this case, `mycontroller.py` implements(实现) our control plane, instead of installing static table entries like we have in the previous exercises.

 **Important:** A P4 program also defines the interface between the switch pipeline and control plane.
 This interface is defined in the `advanced_tunnel.p4info` file.
-The table entries that you build in `mycontroller.py` refer to specific tables, keys, and actions by name, and we use a P4Info helper to convert the names into the IDs that are required for P4Runtime.
+The table entries that you build in `mycontroller.py` refer to specific tables, keys, and actions by name, and we use a P4Info helper to convert(转化) the names into the IDs that are required for P4Runtime.
 Any changes in the P4 program that add or rename tables, keys, or actions will need to be reflected in your table entries.